In the heart of the northern Guatemalan rainforest lives Tikal National Park, an ancient Mayan civilization buried in centuries of mystery.

 Tikal was declared a national monument in 1931 and a national park in 1955, one of Guatemala's first protected areas.
 In 1979, Tikal was recognized as a UNESCO World Heritage Site.

-I stayed in El Remate, a smaller, quieter, more local alternative to Flores.
-Additionally, you can swim in the lake by El Remate and not in Flores!
+While Flores and El Remate both have their pros and cons, I chose to stay in El Remate, the smaller, quieter, and more local alternative to Flores.
+Additionally, you can swim in the lake by El Remate, you cannot swim in the lake around Flores.

-Sapphire & Elm Travel Co. is a bespoke travel agency specializing in custom vacations.
+Sapphire & Elm is a bespoke travel agency specializing in custom vacations, crafted uniquely for you.